guywilson/pfm/README.md

 An example list command could be:
 ```
-list 50|all|desc
+list 50 all desc
 ```

 **find-transactions, find [parameters]**

 Parameters are listed below, any parameters that accept wildcards recognise * as any string, ? as any character, e.g. desc:travel*.
-Parameters are separated by the ‘|’ character:

 - date:[date] - transactions on the specified date(s)
 - date>:[date] - transactions after this date